 Due to the incredible response, our small group decided to form the Crosswalk Safety Society of Nova Scotia, registering the Society with the Registry of Joint Stocks.
 With the creation of the Society, a Board now exists as well as separate accounting.
 In 2016 the Society received charitable organization status from the Canada Revenue Agency, meaning we will issue charitable donation income tax receipts for any membership or contribution.

-Installations continued strong in 2016 with another 70 installations.
+Installations continued strong in 2016 with another 70

 Regrettably HRM Council hit the pause button in May 2017, asking staff to review the program.
 As a result there were only 22 installations in 2017.